About Our Chapter

 NCL, Inc., Summit County Chapter is a group of mothers and daughters who have come together in a commitment to community service, leadership development and cultural experiences.

 Members shall reside in or attend school in Summit County or Wasatch County.
 Like all NCL, Inc. Chapters, Summit County aims to foster the mother-daughter relationship by serving its communities together.

-The Summit County Chapter was founded in 2013, the second chapter formed in Utah.
+The Summit County Chapter was founded in 2013, and was the second chapter formed in Utah.
 A group of enthusiastic moms led by a former NCL, Inc. Patroness from another part of the country, joined together to create an expansion chapter to serve Summit and Wasatch County.
 A large and well-established chapter exists in Salt Lake City, and there was clearly an opportunity to create a chapter close to home.

-The Summit County Chapter was considered an expansion chapter until it reached 50 total members in 2016 and became a full-fledged NCL, Inc. chapter.
+The Summit County Chapter was considered an expansion chapter until it reached 50 total members in 2016 and became a full-fledged NCL, Inc. Chapter.

 We have enjoyed many group-wide philanthropic events with all of our chapter’s mothers and daughters, service projects with individual mother and daughter duos, grade level daughter-only events, social events for the moms only, and NCL Inc.’s traditional, annual, mother-daughter tea.

 Interested in joining our chapter?
 Membership opportunities are dependent on chapter openings.